George Moala: Club career

-Having made countless appearances for the Blues in 2015, he established himself at inside center.
+Having made countless appearances for the Blues in 2015, he established himself at inside centre.
 His aggressive playing style, attacking flair and supreme upper-body strength give him the potential to become one of the Blues' most consistent player in years to come.

 Moala was the stand-out player in the Super Rugby 2015 season, notching up approximately 60 tackle busts, covering 900m with ball in hand and continuously being a threat to the opposition.
-In the final match of the 2015 season against the Highlanders, former All-Black Jeff Wilson compared Moala to Ma'a Nonu, due to similarities in physic and playing style but also the fact that Moala, like Nonu, originated playing on the wing and then transitioned into center.
+In the final match of the 2015 season against the Highlanders, former All-Black Jeff Wilson compared Moala to Ma'a Nonu, due to similarities in physic and playing style but also the fact that Moala, like Nonu, originated playing on the wing and then transitioned into centre.

 On 22 December 2017, Moala left New Zealand to sign for top French side Clermont Auvergne in the Top 14 competition on a three-year deal from the 2018–19 season.